tashmet/tashmet/README.md

 An in-memory collection allows us to store documents in a volatile way which is useful for things like caching.
-To support the MongoDB query language in this setting, Ziqquratu internally uses [mingo](https://github.com/kofrasa/mingo).
+To support the MongoDB query language in this setting, Tashmit internally uses [mingo](https://github.com/kofrasa/mingo).

 ### Files on a file system

 Using streams in combination with an in-memory buffer allows for reading and writing documents on the file system.
 There is currently support for working with locally stored documents using vinyl-streams, as well as remote documents stored on the IPFS (The InterPlanetary File System).

 ## Modularity